 All members are expected to participate civilly in committee activities and to communicate respectfully in all committee discussions.
 If a conflict arises that cannot be quickly or easily resolved within a committee, the Committee Chair shall notify the Board or Executive Committee, in a timely manner, of the conflict.

-All positions (Chairs and Individual Contributors) shall be renewed on an annual basis at the beginning of the fiscal year.
+Terms start on the year of the election and run from June 1 to May 31 of the following year.
+All positions (Chairs and Individual Contributors) shall be renewed on an annual basis.
 The Board may disband a standing or temporary committee by 2/3rd majority vote at a Board meeting.
 Chairpersons and/or members may be removed from a committee by 2/3rd majority vote at a Board meeting.

 ARTICLE VIII LIMITATION OF AUTHORITY